shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

 ## What is an environment?

 The Shotgun Toolkit platform provides a fully customizable set of integrations for commonly used content creation software with which you can build your studio pipeline.
-Within a project’s configuration, you can specify which software packages have integrations, which specific Toolkit apps are available in each, and your options for each app, building out artists workflows to suit your studio’s needs.
+Within a project’s configuration, you can specify which software packages have integrations, which specific Toolkit apps are available in each, and your options for each app&mdash;building out artists workflows to suit your studio’s needs.

 But often in studio pipelines, it’s common for different types of artists to have different workflows.
 As a simple example, for artists working on assets, you might want to make texture painting software such as Mari available, whereas for artists working on shots, you might want to make compositing software such as Nuke available.

 Beyond just software packages, you might have different settings for the same Toolkit app for different artists.
 For example, both shot artists and asset artists might use the [Workfiles app](https://support.shotgunsoftware.com/hc/en-us/articles/219033088), but you might want to limit the file navigation to files associated with Shot entities for the former and Asset entities for the latter.

 To support these different workflows within a project, Toolkit divides its app and engine configurations across environments.
 An environment contains the integrations and their settings for a set of software packages, all with a certain context in common.

 In the above example, artists working on assets would be working in an asset step environment, whereas artists working on shots would be working in a shot step environment.
 Each environment is configured independent of any others, allowing you to have distinct workflows within a project.

 ## A note on Toolkit’s Default Configuration

 Toolkit gives you a lot of freedom in the way you structure your environment configuration.
 This document is a reference for all of the options that are available to you, so that you’ll have the necessary knowledge to make choices that best suit the needs of your pipeline.

 This document will also occasionally cover some of the specific choices we’ve made in the pipeline configuration provided as a starting point, known as [the Default Configuration](https://github.com/shotgunsoftware/tk-config-default2).
 When you’re ready to customize your pipeline, the first step is to [create an editable pipeline configuration for your project](./learning-resources/guides/editing_app_setting.md).

 While these choices are only conventions and not hardcoded into the Toolkit workflow, it’s helpful to refer to the Default Configuration as an example for learning what features are available once you start customizing your pipeline and best practices for structuring your own configurations.
 And, since it's the suggested starting point for new Toolkit users, it’s helpful to know some of its conventions.
 We will always distinguish between general features of the Toolkit environment configuration and specific choices in the Default Configuration in this document.
 For specific details on the Default Configuration’s environment structure, see [its README file](https://github.com/shotgunsoftware/tk-config-default2/blob/master/env/README.md).

 ## File locations